halayli/lthread_cpp/docs/lthread.rst

 Creates new `lthread` object and associates it with an lthread.
 The constructor copies/moves all arguments args... to an lthread-accessible storage.

-.. cpp:function:: Join()
+.. cpp:function:: Join(uint64_t timeout_ms)

    Joins on a single lthread and blocks until the lthread returns.

+   :param timeout_ms(optional, default=0): Milliseconds to wait joining on another lthread.
+   :throws: :cpp:class:`LthreadTimeout()` on timeout.

-.. cpp:function:: Detach()
+.. cpp:function:: void Detach()

    Marks the lthread launched as detachable to be freed upon return.
 This is a direct binding to `lthread_detach`

-.. cpp:function:: Id()
+.. cpp:function:: lthread_t* Id()

-   Returns an lthread_t* ptr pointing to the original lthread created by `lthread_create`
+   :return: an lthread_t* ptr pointing to the original lthread created by `lthread_create`

-.. cpp:function:: Joinable()
+.. cpp:function:: bool Joinable()

-   Returns `true` if the lthread can be joined on(i.e., launched)
+   :return: `true` if the lthread can be joined on(i.e., launched)

-.. note:: Lthread objects are not copyable
+.. note:: Lthread objects are movable but not copyable.

 Example
 -------